google/angle/src/tests/restricted_traces/README.md

 ANGLE   : INFO: Limiting draw buffer count to 4 while FrameCapture enabled
 ```
 ## Trigger the capture

+Note: If you have set the start and end frame, this step does not apply.

 When you have reached the content in your application that you want to record, set the trigger
 value to zero: